For ACT Students

 Empirical Rule: 68 - 95 - 99.7% Rule

-Part of the Empirical Rule states that 68% of the adult male tibia bones have lengths within (below and above) 1 standard deviations from the mean
+Part of the Empirical Rule states that 68% of the adult male tibia bones have lengths within (below

 That means that: 34% of the scores are between 64 and 70